nimblehq/publish-github-wiki-action/README.md

 4. **Add the created Personal Access Token as a secret**

-   Navigate to "Secrets > Actions" under the projects "Settings" tab to add the secret.
+   Navigate to "Secrets > Actions" under the projects "Settings" tab to add a secret.

    ![Add new secret](https://user-images.githubusercontent.com/34730459/162669143-6fe258ad-b058-48a1-9c7b-dcbb1ecd0452.png)

 ## License

-This project is Copyright (c) 2014-2020 Nimble.
-It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+This project is Copyright (c) 2014 and onwards Nimble.
+It is free software and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE